fredrikaverpil/fredrikaverpil.github.io/mkdocs/posts/2017-02-02-my-vscode-setup.md

 <!-- more -->

-I previously posted about my Sublime Text 3 (ST3) setup in [2016-05-20-my-sublime-3-setup]({{< ref "2016-05-20-my-sublime-3-setup" >}}), but I've fully moved on to use vscode instead so I figured I'd share this new setup.
+I previously posted about my [Sublime Text 3 (ST3) setup](2016-05-20-my-sublime-3-setup.md), but I've fully moved on to use vscode instead so I figured I'd share this new setup.